mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 successful Average (8+) Mechanic check (INT or EDU,
 1D hours) and a full refuelling.
 The TL13 generator is not only smaller but will operate for twice as long before requiring refuelling.
-Although smaller, its deuterium- enriched water supply requires greater enrichment and still costs Cr500 per recharge.
+Although smaller, its deuterium-enriched water supply requires greater enrichment and still costs Cr500 per recharge.
 A Fusion Plus generator will not scale below Medium size.